trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi_1D.md

 - `Plots`  is responsible for visualizing the dam break problem
 - `OrdinaryDiffEq` always has to be added when working with `Trixi`

-Next up the underlying bottom topography data is downloaded from a gist
+Next up the underlying bottom topography data is downloaded from a gist.
 ```julia
 # Download one dimensional Rhine bottom data from gist
 Rhine_data = download("https://gist.githubusercontent.com/maxbertrand1996/19c33682b99bfb1cc3116f31dd49bdb9/raw/d96499a1ffe250bc8e4cca8622779bae61543fd8/Rhine_data_1D_40_x_841.txt")
 ```
-and then the downloaded data can be used to define the B-spline interpolation function as described in [B-spline structure]("https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/structure/") and [B-spline function]("https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/function/").
+Then the downloaded data can be used to define the B-spline interpolation function as described in [B-spline structure]("https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/structure/") and [B-spline function]("https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/function/").
 In this case a cubic B-spline interpolation function with free end condition is chosen.
 ```julia
 # B-spline interpolation of the underlying data
 spline_struct = CubicBSpline(Rhine_data)
 spline_func(x) = spline_interpolation(spline_struct, x)
 ```
-Now that the B-spline interpolation function is determined, the one dimensional shllow water equations implemented in `Trixi.jl` can be defined by calling:
+Now that the B-spline interpolation function is determined, the one dimensional shallow water equations implemented in `Trixi.jl` can be defined by calling:
 ```julia
 # Defining one dimensional shallow water equations
 equations = ShallowWaterEquations1D(gravity_constant=1.0, H0=55.0)
 ```
 Here the gravity constant has been chosen to be $1.0$ and the initial total water height $H_0$ has been set to $55.0$.

 Next up the initial condition for the dam break problem can be defined.
-At time $t=0$, a part of the water hight in the center of the domain with a diameter of $100$ is set to $60$ while the rest of the domain stays at the initial water height $55$, set in `ShallowWaterEquations1D`.
-Additionally we can see that the bottom topography `b` defined by the B-spline interpolation function `spline_func` is set in the inital condition.
+At time $t=0$, a part of the water hight in the center of the domain with a diameter of $100$ is set to $60.0$ while the rest of the domain stays at the initial water height $55.0$.
+Additionally we can see that the bottom topography `b` is defined by the B-spline interpolation function `spline_func` and is set in the inital condition.
 ```julia
 # Defining initial condition for the dam break problem
 function initial_condition_dam_break(x, t, equations::ShallowWaterEquations1D)